alexqfredrickson/notes/devops/kubernetes.md

 ## Services

 Services expose network applications as single outward-facing endpoints.
+In other words, they assign static IP addresses and DNS names to Pods.

 Pods have IP addresses, but those change if those pods are destroyed - so if pods are dependent on one another, services are needed to ensure a loose coupling between those components.